Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Preliminaries

 \subsection{Lagrangian fibrations}

 Let $X$ be a hyperk\"ahler manifold.
 Fix a holomorphic symplectic form $\sigma$ on $X$.
 Consider a map $\pi\colon X\to B$ to a normal base $B$ of dimension half of that of $X$.
 A map $\pi \colon X \to B$ is called \textit{a Lagrangian fibration} if it is surjective with connected fibers and the restriction of $\sigma$ to every smooth fiber vanishes.
 We always assume that the base $B$ of a Lagrangian fibration $\pi$ is isomorphic to $\mathbb P^n$.
-It is the case in all known examples (see e.g. \cite[Subection 1.2]{HM}).
-We refer the reader to \cite{Huy01} for basics on hyperk\"ahler manifolds and Lagrangian fibrations.
+It is the case in all known examples (see e.g. \cite[Subection 1.2]{huybrechts2022lagrangian}).
+We refer the reader to \cite{huybrechts2003compact} for basics on hyperk\"ahler manifolds and Lagrangian fibrations.

 Throughout this paper, we write $X$ for a compact hyperk\"ahler manifold, $\sigma$ for a holomorphic symplectic form on $X$ and $\pi\colon X\to B$ for a Lagrangian fibration.
 For $b\in B$ we denote the fiber of $\pi$ over $b$ by $F_b$.
 The subset of the regular values of $\pi$ is denoted by $B^\circ$.
 This is a Zariski open subset of $B$ and $D:= B \,\setminus\, B^{\circ}$ is known to be a divisor \cite[Prop.
-3.1]{HO9}.
-The divisor $D$ is called the {\em discriminant} of $\pi$.
+3.1]{hwang2009characteristic}.

-Smooth fibers of a Lagrangian fibration $\pi\colon X\to B$ are complex tori \cite{Mar86}.
-One can show that they are abelian varieties even if $X$ is not projective \cite{C}.
+Smooth fibers of a Lagrangian fibration $\pi\colon X\to B$ are complex tori \cite{markushevich1986integrable}.
+One can show that they are abelian varieties even if $X$ is not projective \cite{campana2006isotrivialite}.

 Let $X$ be a hyperk\"ahler manifold.
-Then $H^2(X, \Z)$ carries a non-degenerate symmetric bilinear form $q \colon H^2(X, \Z) \o H^2(X, \Z) \to \Z$ called the {\em Beauville--Bogomolov--Fujiki form} \cite{Beauv83,F85}.
+Then $H^2(X, \Z)$ carries a non-degenerate symmetric bilinear form $q \colon H^2(X, \Z) \o H^2(X, \Z) \to \Z$ called the {\em Beauville--Bogomolov--Fujiki form} \cite{beauville1983varietes,fujiki1987rham}.
 It satisfies the following properties: \begin{itemize} \item[(1)] The Hodge decomposition

 is orthogonal with respect to $q$.
-The restriction of $q$ to $H^{2,0}(X) \oplus H^{0,2}(X)$ is a positive Hermitian form and the restriction of $q$ to $H^{1,1}(X)$ has the signature $(1, h^{1,1}(X)-1)$; \item[(2)] ({\em Fujiki formula}) There exists a non-zero constant $c_X$ such that $\forall \omega\in H^2(X)$
+The restriction of $q$ to $H^{2,0}(X) \oplus H^{0,2}(X)$ is a positive Hermitian form and the restriction of $q$ to $H^{1,1}(X)$ has the signature $(1, h^{1,1}(X)-1)$; \item[(2)] ({\em Fujiki formula}) There exists a non-zero constant $c_X$ such that

 \end{itemize}

 Let $\eta = \pi^*[H]\in H^2(X,\mathbb Z)$ be the pullback of the class of a hyperplane.
 It follows from the Fujiki formula that $q(\eta,\eta) = 0$.